I Am Ghost: Post band

 As of September 2010, Steve Juliano (vocals) formed a new band with Guitarist Ty Oliver "Requiem for the Dead".
 The band released its debut album, "Always and Forever" September 2, 2011.
 In 2014 Steve Juliano announced on his Facebook page that the band's name would be shortened to "Requiem".

-As of April 20, 2011, Tim Rosales (guitar) formed a group called "GHZT:DGTL", which consists of collaborations with artists he met around the world.
+As of April 20, 2011, Tim Rosales III(guitar) formed a group called "GHZT:DGTL", which consists of collaborations with artists he met around the world including Ace Midas, Chamber of Echoes, Soy Suspenso, Llaves de la Calle and many more.

 As of December 2011, founding member Victor Angel Camarena (drums) plays for the djent band Emissary.
-The EP entitled "Sentinels" will be available early 2012.
+The EP entitled "Sentinels" was released in 2012.

 As of May 2011, Ryan Seaman (drums) was playing drums for Falling In Reverse But departed early 2017.
 He since started a band with former Panic!
-At the Disco member Dallon Weeks called IDK How But They Found Me.
+At the Disco member Dallon Weeks called I Dont Know How but They Found Me.

 On January 15, 2012, Ron Ficarro (bass) was playing bass for Falling In Reverse, after the departure of their previous bassist Mika Horiuchi.
 Ron has since left Falling In Reverse and now plays for Camryn.

 As of August 2013, Kerith Telestai is teaching 5th grade in the Meridian, Idaho school district.
 Brian & Kerith Telestai founded Idaho Rising Stars Performing Arts Camps in 2010 to teach kids the basics of singing, acting, and dancing.

 Justin McCarthy now plays drums for XO Stereo.